CumulusNetworks/docs/content/cumulus-linux/Layer-3/Redistribute-Neighbor.md

 In the case of a leaf switch, where the default gateway is deployed for hosts within the rack, the ARP cache table contains a list of all hosts that have ARP'd for their default gateway.
-In many scenarios, this table contains all the layer 3 information that's needed.
+In many scenarios, this table contains all the layer 3 information that' is needed.
 This is where redistribute neighbor comes in, as it is a mechanism of formatting and syncing this table into the routing protocol.